Main Content

 • TerminationTolerance — Termination tolerance.
 This is a positive scalar representing the termination tolerance for the solver.
 The solver stops when the relative error between two consecutive iterations is less than the termination tolerance.
 The default value is 1e-6.

-For an example on how to use the C/GMRES solver, see Control Robot Manipulator Using C/GMRES Solver and Solve Fuel-Optimal Navigation Problem using C/GMRES.
+For an example on how to use the C/GMRES solver, see Control Robot Manipulator Using C/GMRES Solver and Solve Fuel-Optimal Navigation Problem Using C/GMRES.

 Specify Custom Solver

 As an alternative to the fmincon function and C/GMRES method, you can specify your own custom nonlinear solver.
 To do so, create a custom wrapper function that converts the interface of your solver function to match the interface expected by the nonlinear MPC controller.
 Your custom function must be a MATLAB® script or MAT-file on the MATLAB path.
-For an example that shows a template custom solver wrapper function, see Optimizing Tuberculosis Treatment Using Nonlinear MPC with a Custom Solver.
+For an example that shows a template custom solver wrapper function, see Optimizing Tuberculosis Treatment Using Nonlinear MPC with Custom Solver.

 You can use the Nonlinear Programming solver developed by Embotech AG to simulate and generate code for nonlinear MPC controllers.
 For more information, see Implement MPC Controllers Using Embotech FORCESPRO Solvers.